-If your Vibiemme DB (Junior / Super model) or Junior HX model has indications of limescale, it will first be evident in one of the two following scenarios (first one covered here):
+If your VBM DB (Super / Junior) or Junior HX has indications of limescale, it will first be evident in one of the two following scenarios (first one covered here):

-- During or after machine warm up, you may hear a a popping sound, sometimes sounding like a locomotive or what sounds like a steady release of steam pressure.
+- During or after machine warm-up, you may hear a popping sound, sometimes sounding like a locomotive or what sounds like a steady release of steam pressure.
 The boiler pressure gauge, instead of being at its typical 1/1.5 range, will go over 2.0 reading (not the pump pressure gauge), and/or

 You always want to descale the machine and remove any limescale contamination into the new pressurstat.

-- Power off and unplug machine.
+- Power off and unplug the machine.
 Allow to fully cool.
-Remove top cover and reservoir.
+Remove the top cover and reservoir.

-- On top front corners under cup warmer tray, there are 2 screws to be removed.
+- On top front corners under the cup warmer tray, there are 2 screws to be removed.

-- Underside in the back, remove the 2 screws holding reservoir platform.
+- The underside in the back, remove the 2 screws holding the reservoir platform.

 - Push aside platform.
 There are 3 wires connected to a switch.
 Please make a note or photograph of how they are situated in case they come off or apart.